 That’s where you come in.

-Promote your Shopify store’s Gift Cards as an ideal way for someone to scratch that itch and convey his thanks for such an unexpected holiday gift.
+Promote your store’s Gift Cards as an ideal way for someone to scratch that itch and convey his thanks for such an unexpected holiday gift.